rhdhorchestrator/rhdhorchestrator.github.io/content/blog/customer-Q-and-A.md

 <details>
 <summary><strong>Q: How can I build a workflow in the Orchestrator?</strong></summary>

 **A:** The Orchestrator is built on OpenShift Serverless and SonataFlow / Kogito.
-The orchestrator "hooks" into the SonataFlow platform and can display, start, and show the output of workflows.
-Additionally, the Operator Plugin provides a custom action that can be used to start workflows.
+The Orchestrator "hooks" into the SonataFlow platform and can display, start, and show the output of workflows.
+Additionally, the operator Plugin provides a custom action that can be used to start workflows.

 **You cannot build workflows in the Orchestrator itself** - the idea behind it is that an RHDH user (typically a developer) wants to use these flows, e.g., to provision external resources or similar - or they implicitly **use them in the template** and can then view a status (by the way, the Orchestrator also supports the RHDH RBAC model, so I can ensure that, for example, only users/groups that can see certain templates can also see corresponding workflows, etc.)
 To do this, you need to know that such a workflow (completely container-native, of course) always runs in a pod, is accessible via a service, and receives its schemas, properties, etc., via configMaps, for example.

-In the **simplest case** (though not suitable for production), if the SonataFlow Operator (or OpenShift Serverless Logic Operator) is installed, you can simply create a SonataFlow Custom Resource.
+In the **simplest case** (though not suitable for production), if the SonataFlow operator (or OpenShift Serverless Logic Operator) is installed, you can simply create a SonataFlow Custom Resource.
 Example: https://kiegroup.github.io/kogito-docs/serverlessworkflow/latest/cloud/operator/build-and-deploy-workflows.html#build-deploy-workflow

 https://sonataflow.org/serverlessworkflow/main
 https://sonataflow.org/serverlessworkflow/main/cloud/operator/deployment-profile.html

-What then happens (in the background, through the Operator):
+What then happens (in the background, through the operator):

 - A build with a BuildConfig is started - the standard builder image and thus the standard runtime image can be adapted - by default these are maven/jdk and Quarkus images.
 - When the build is finished, the workflow is started and the corresponding service and even a route are created (the route, i.e., the expose, can be suppressed).